 Box and Airbnb partnership drives savings and traveler satisfaction

-As former Senior Treasury Analyst at Box, managing travel for the company occupies a small corner of Rachel Ersted’s primary responsibilities.
+As former Senior Treasury Analyst at Box, managing business travel for the company occupies a small corner of Rachel Ersted’s primary responsibilities.
 Most of the time, that is.

 “It depends on the day,” Ersted said.
 “There are some days or even weeks where I do nothing with travel, and then there are other days where 60 percent of my day is travel.
 It’s really hard to gauge.
 Ideally, travel takes 10 to 15 percent of my day.
 I try not to have it take up too much of my time, because it’s not my primary job, but at the same time it’s a big initiative for the company so I do the best I can.”

 With Box’s Treasurer as the executive sponsor of the company’s travel initiatives, Ersted manages global travel across all Box offices, including the company’s Redwood City, CA, headquarters; primary locations in Austin, New York, San Francisco, and Tokyo; and satellite offices Box is currently building out in Australia, Canada, France, Germany, Netherlands, and Sweden.
-The company’s expense management tool, expense reporting, and credit card programs fall under Shared Services.
+The company’s travel expenses, expense management tool, expense reporting, and credit card programs fall under Shared Services.

 We are a pretty simple travel program, just starting to form new areas of efficiencies for savings, so if it can hit those two levels—satisfaction and savings—then we are pretty happy.